inr-kit/McCad-Salome-Binaries/README.md

 -> Download Salome_7.4.0 platform from http://www.salome-platform.org/downloads/previous-versions/salome-v7.4.0 .

-    ->The version you need is "binaries self-extracting archive for 64bits Windows".
+----->The version you need is "binaries self-extracting archive for 64bits Windows".

-    ->You need to register for downloading Salome.
+----->You need to register for downloading Salome.

 -> Extract the Package into a folder, here brief as $SALOME (be sure to replace it with actual path during installation).